 It is caused by a virus called a paramyxovirus.
 To prevent this illness, there is a safe and effective vaccine which is part of the MMR.

-once the measles begins, no medication treat it.
-Doctors may offer treatments to care for fever, cough, and eye symptoms.
+Once the measles begins, no medication treat it.
+Doctors may offer viral rash treatments to care for fever, cough, and eye symptoms.
 You must not use aspirin products because they can cause a life-threatening condition which is Reye syndrome.

-It is common on children.
-It is caused by a virus called parvovirus B19.
+It is common on children. and it is caused by a virus called parvovirus B19.
 Commonly, this illness occurs in the winter and spring.